djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 About This Site
 ===============

 I built this site on DocPad, Node.js, Javascript and Coffeescript.
-Rather than tell you, check the source code [availabhere](https://github.com/gwenbell).
+Rather than tell you, check the source code [available here](https://github.com/gwenbell).